Webb-Ellis, Inheritors, 2018. Video still

-Inheritors is a new film installation by the artist duo Webb-Ellis contemplating coexistence in the contemporary world, with a soundtrack by composer Sven Helbig.
-Set on the motorways of Britain and Europe, the film takes this ubiquitous landscape as a space from which to question deeply held myths relating to human-beings and evolution.
+Inheritors is a new film installation by the artist duo Webb-Ellis created for Siobhan Davies Studios as part of the Traces Commissions programme.
+Set on the motorways of Britain, Europe and North America, the film takes this ubiquitous landscape as a space from which to question deeply held myths relating to human-beings and evolution.

-Under the fluorescent light of truck stops, in lay-bys, and on slip-roads, this multi-layered narrative situates the human as embedded within the complex processes of communication, interpretation, and meaning-making governing ‘the more-than-human world’.
-Shot primarily from within an inhabited coach, which is also the artists’ home and studio, the film documents the actions and imaginings of its 13-year-old protagonist as she navigates a physical and metaphorical journey.
+Under the fluorescent light of truck stops, in lay-bys, and on slip-roads, Inheritors situates the human as embedded within the complex processes of communication, interpretation, and meaning-making governing ‘the more-than-human world’.
 Visions rise up from the roadside, presenting the motorway as a place alive with hidden meaning and associations.

 The artists’ research into posthumanism, paleoanthropology, and biosemiotics finds expression through a story of contemporary and ancient coexistence.
-Working with dance artists Charlie Morrissey and Samuel Kennedy, the work will explore what it means to be ‘in contact’ with other beings, and the delicate interfaces between all life.
+Webb-Ellis collaborated with dance artists Charlie Morrissey and Samir Kennedy to explore what it means to be ‘in contact’ with other beings and the delicate interfaces between all life.

-Webb-Ellis began developing this project through a series of week-long residencies at Siobhan Davies Studios where the artists have been in dialogue with Artistic Director Siobhan Davies and Programme Director Lauren Wright, as well as other artists using the studios.
-They have also participated in week-long programmes of somatically oriented professional dance and movement classes led by teachers with a range of approaches, including Skinner Releasing Technique, Experiential Anatomy, Contact Improvisation, and work with weight and gravity.
+Webb-Ellis developed this project through a series of week-long residencies at Siobhan Davies Studios where they have been in dialogue with Siobhan Davies and programme director Lauren Wright, as well as other artists using the studios.
+They also participated in week-long programmes of somatically oriented professional dance and movement classes led by teachers with a range of approaches, including Skinner Releasing Technique, Experiential Anatomy, Contact Improvisation, and work with weight and gravity.